 Adding a touch of style while making the best of the space

 Finding the room for a swimming pool in your garden doesn’t mean sacrificing the relaxation room you have available.
 However, you may need to think practically to make the most of it.
 If you only have limited space for chairs, it makes sense to think about who will use the area, and how many chairs you need.

 For example, it would be fine to purchase some foldaway chairs to keep in the shed for those occasions when you need more seating to accommodate guests.
 However, the rest of the time, you may decide simply to have two or three chairs so everyone in the house is catered for.

 If it’s just you and your loved one, how about investing in a companion set, so you have somewhere to sit together after a refreshing swim?
-The Redlands twin angled companion garden set is made from chunky wood and even has an angled tray between them you can remove if need be.
+The Rowlinson Hampton companion garden set is made from sustainably sourced timber and even has a table featuring a hole for a parasol between the seats.
 But wouldn’t it be the perfect spot to indulge in a post-swim coffee and croissant together on a Sunday morning?

 Add in some occasional seating to define the space

 Occasional seating can be very useful around a swimming pool.
 The Hartwood 1.2m Sleeper Bench is a superb example of how simple it can be, and how effective, too.
 You can have a quick swim, and leave a towel draped over the bench ready to grab when you get out.
 And of course, you have the perfect spot to dry off at, too.